 This program is open to undergraduate students currently enrolled at The Ohio State University.
 The Summer Undergraduate Research Program is primarily intended for sophomores or juniors interested in graduate study in astrophysics, careers in science education, or data-driven technical fields.
 Participants are typically Astronomy & Astrophysics majors, physics majors, or majors in other, closely-related fields who have, or will have, completed Astronomy 2291 and 2292 before they are to begin summer research.
 These courses provide essential background information for most research projects.
 An exception will be made for engineering students interested in astronomical instrumentation but who may not have completed any astronomy coursework.
 We encourage applications from engineering students interested in projects in our instrumentation group.

 There will be multiple positions available for Summer 2020.

 The program runs from May to July during Summer 2020.
-Successful applicants must be willing to work full time on research for 12 weeks during the summer semester.
-(Note: participants should not have a part-time job or take classes during the 12 weeks of SURP).
+Successful applicants should expect to work approximately 20 hours/week on research during the summer semester.
 Participants who are graduating in 2021 typically also commit to completion of an Undergraduate Thesis in Astronomy by enrolling in Astronomy 4999 during the following academic year.
 This is one of the requirements for graduation with Research Distinction (for non-Honors students) or with Honors Research Distinction (for Honors students).
 This achievement will be noted on a student's degree and permanent academic record.